-One synthetic reaction that creates new carbon chains is the use of enol or enolate.
-The α-carbon of the carbonyl group (the carbon next to the carbonyl carbon) plays an important role, and due to its high acidity, it has a tendency to be pulled out of the proton (H+) by a base.
+A synthetic reaction to create a new carbon chain is the use of enol and enolate.
+The α-carbon of the carbonyl group (the carbon next to the carbonyl carbon) plays an important role, and due to its high acidity, the proton (H+) is pulled out by the base.

-Therefore, the carbons next to the carbonyl group are the starting points and enols or enolates are formed.
-It can then be alkylated by adding the compound you want to react with to create a new carbon chain.
+Therefore, the carbon next to the carbonyl group is the starting point for the formation of the enol and enolate.
+Then, by adding the compound you want to react with, you can alkylate it and create a new carbon chain.

 For the synthesis of enolates, which is important in organic chemistry, you must understand in advance the reagents to be used and the regioselectivity of the reaction.
 Of course, you also need to learn about the reaction mechanism.

-There are several reactions in the field of enols and enolates that are important in organic chemistry, such as Claisen condensation, aldol reaction and Michael addition.
+In the field of enols and enolates, there are several reactions that are important in organic chemistry, such as Claisen condensation, aldol reaction, and Michael addition.
 In order to learn these synthetic reactions, we need to understand the nature of the alpha carbon of the carbonyl group, so we will explain what the properties are.

 Table of Contents